rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/resource-user-group.md

 Each project name and project ID is unique.

-You may create multiple projects and use them to organise rapyuta.io resources.
-Each project is associated with one billing account.

 {{% notice info %}}
 A project's name is 3 to 15 characters in length, and consists of lowercase alphabets, digits and hyphen (-).
 {{% /notice %}}

+You may create multiple projects and use them to organize rapyuta.io resources.

+The project's creator must [add users from the organization to the project](/getting-started/add-user-to-project) in order for them to collaborate.

 {{% notice info %}}
 Learn how to [create a new project](/getting-started/create-project) or